timaf44/Tkinter_Car_Game/README.md

 The game features a main menu with 5 buttons:

-Start: Initiates the game.
+1.Start: Initiates the game.
-Load: Loads a saved game.
+2.Load: Loads a saved game.
-Leaderboard: Displays the leaderboard.
+3.Leaderboard: Displays the leaderboard.
-Customize: Allows players to assign different keys for movement.
+4.Customize: Allows players to assign different keys for movement.
-Quit: Exits the game.
+5.Quit: Exits the game.